drew-abbo/mcfunc_compiler/dev/spec.md

 ### Tick and Load Functions

-When a function is labeled with the `tick`/`load` keyword it's symbol name is saved in a list.
+When a function is labeled with the `tick`/`load` keyword its symbol name is saved in a list.
 After compilation is finished and the function has an address it will be *added* to any existing `minecraft/tags/function/tick.json` or `minecraft/tags/function/load.json` files.
 This means these files will be opened